Medicare Advantage Plans in Colorado

 5-Star Special Enrollment Period

 The 5-Star Special Enrollment Period is from December 8th to November 30th.
 If you live in a service area that has more than one 5-Star plan, you can switch at this time.
-This gives you a chance to switch to a plan with the highest-rated quality.
+This allows you to switch to a plan with the highest-rated quality.

 Special Enrollment Periods If You Get “Extra Help”